My Friends the Smokers

 The entire group gathered around the revived man and tried to comfort him.
 One of the indigenous men quickly gathered some dirt from the area near the Bullet ant nest.
 Another native brought some water which they mixed with the dirt to make a mud.
 After the two women removed the injured man's shirt, the natives applied the mud to his chest, shoulders, and neck where he was apparently stung.

 The lead native then placed some leaves from another pouch on his waistband into the injured man's mouth while he grimaced with pain.
 As everyone watched anxiously, the man slowly calmed and began chewing the leaves.
 Although no words were spoken, the thinking within the group then changed dramatically.
-Their fear and uncertainty shifted to trust and cooperation.
+Fear and uncertainty shifted to trust and collaboration.
 Perhaps that shift in consciousness was exactly what the explorers were searching for.

 After a few more minutes, the injured man began to move and tried to get up but the indigenous men signaled him to lie steady.
 The man's condition continued to improve so the group remained patient and rested there for quite some time.
 As dusk was approaching, the natives cleared the mud from the man's body and helped him to stand upright.
 The lead indigenous man pointed to the area where they were first seen by the explorers and they all walked in that direction into the jungle.